thliebig/openEMS-Project/doc-src/concepts/mesh.rst

    the electric and magnetic fields are vectors orthogonal to each other (right-hand rule).

+2D and 3D Yee cells follow the same arrangement, and are constructed by generalizing all arrays to 2 and 3 dimensions, forming two nested grids ("staggered grids") in space.
+All numerical values are also generalized to 2 or 3 components (i.e. for all ``(i, j, k)`` there exists ``Ex, Ey, Ez``).

-This staggered grid is Yee's key insight that enables a straightforward *leapfrog* method to simulate the Maxwell's curl equations, by computing the left-hand side from the left-hand side.
+This staggered grid is Yee's key insight that enables a straightforward *leapfrog* method to simulate the Maxwell's curl equations, by computing the left-hand side from the right-hand side.

 .. math::
    \begin{align}